meesterdude/cloudspeq/README.md

 ### Sync

-Sync the project files to the machines (uses rsync)
+Sync the project files to the machines

 ```
 cloudspeq sync